gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 8. **variable** New field awDem (*type: float64*\*): Calculate the proportion of democratic votes (from the precinct) to be allocated to each fragment = 'dem' * 'aw' -> frag_2016
 9. **variable** New field awRep (*type: float64*\*): Calculate the proportion of republican votes (from the precinct) to be allocated to each fragement = 'rep' * 'aw' -> frag_2016
 10. **group by attribute** Group frag_2016 by 'District'; summary fields: 'awDem', 'awRep'; do not dissolve geometry -> grouped_districts_2016
+**Deviation from analysis plan:** The type of summary for the group by was not specified, but sum is the correct operation to add the weighted number of voters in each district together.
 11. **join by attribute** grouped_districts_2016.xlsx (input layer 2) to cd_2016 (input layer 1) on 'District' (table field); copy 'sumawDem' and 'sumawRep' -> D_awr_2016
 12. **variable** New field pctDRep (*type: float64*\*): Calculate the percentage of republican votes in each district = 'sumawrep' / ('sumawRep + 'sumawDem') -> D_awr_2016
 13. **variable** New field dPerim (*type: float64*\*): Calculate the planimetric perimeter of the district (based on the projection; perim($geom)) -> D_awr_2016